 Eligibility for an incomplete grade/insufficient work shown is made on an individual basis and requires medical documentation.
-The decision for eligibility will be determined by the administration.
+The decision for eligibility will be determined by the teacher, school counselor, and the administration.
+If a student has received an incomplete for a grade, all work must be submitted to the teacher and a final grade must be submitted to the school counseling office no later than two weeks after the close of the quarter.